Feliks Nowowiejski Music Academy: Academy facilities

 All buildings are located in Bydgoszcz downtown, within the so-called Music District of Bydgoszcz (Dzielnica muzyczna w Bydgoszczy).

 Main building

-The academy moved into its main seat in 1975, located at Slowackiego street 7.
-Together with Pomeranian Philharmonic and the building of the Music Schools Group, they form a network surrounding the Jan Kochanowski Park where is displayed a gallery of sculptures related to composers and virtuosos.
+The Academy moved into its main headquarters in 1975, located at Slowackiego street 7.
+Together with Pomeranian Philharmonic and the building of the Music Schools Group, they form a network surrounding the Jan Kochanowski Park where a gallery of sculptures related to composers and virtuosos is displayed.

 Other places

-A 90-bed capacity is offered to students, with several buildings.
+A total of 90 dormitory spots are offered to students, divided between several buildings.
 One is located at Staszica street 3 and Staszica street 7 (at the corner with Kołłątaja street).

 The other tenement stands nearby the Pomeranian Philharmonic building at Szwalbego Street 4.

 Other teaching facilities include a tenement at Warminskiego Street 13 and the Pomeranian Arts House at Gdańska Street 20.

 Altogether, these buildings offer a total capacity of: